I’m sure you’ve heard of this term before. Indeed, it is printed as a logo on most of the equipment you bought for your home studio.

 Moving out from the basement at your folk’s house into the tall towers of Silicon Valley, DSP can do much more than just process the audio signal in your favorite DAW.
 Those millions of dollars invested in research to expand the DSP universe beyond the limits of the unknown gave us back real-time adjustments on many areas.

-For example, the way that the AirPods Plus from Apple scans your ears cavities and adjust audio reproduction to better match it is done through DSP.
+For example, the way that the AirPods Plus from Apple scans your ears cavities and adjusts audio reproduction to better match it is done through DSP.

 The way smart speakers such as Alexa, Siri, and Cortana work is the same; DSP technology inside them turns analog voice commands into digital actions such as playing your favorite tune from Spotify upon request.

 3d audio and surround sound work with a DSP engine that processes digital audio sending it to different speakers thus generating a different audio experience than regular stereo-sounding systems.
 Great examples of how that type of audio is captured are the modern 3Dio microphones to record ASMR experiences, and the modern Zoom H3 VR.